dkon1/expfit/README.md

 # expfit
-Repo for the Shiny T app expfit
+Repo for the Shiny R app expfit